Stop Spending Money on Plumbers! Do-it-yourself Address Your Home's Plumbing Issues

 What tools do I need for plumbing projects at home?

-You will need a few essential tools such as a plunger, adjustable wrench, pipe wrench, Teflon tape, and a screwdriver.
+You’ll need some important tools, such as the plunger, an adjustable wrench pipe wrench, Teflon tape and a screwdriver.

 Is DIY plumbing safe?